sonianurag02/demo/README.md

 # demo
-This is a github demo.
+This is a demo for Git &amp; Github class.

+# Teacher
+The ancient one.

+# Student
+It's me.